mfisher5/504_BiodivSB/README.md

 Kelp Abundance: Kelp fronds / m, by transect (replicate) and site

-Kelp Size: Diameter of the kelp holdfast, by transect (replicate) and site
+Kelp Size: Diameter of the kelp holdfast, by transect (replicate) and site. *Only measured for large observed Macrocystis individuals with holdfast > 20cm*

 Fish Species Richness: Number of different fish species present, by transect (replicate) and site.
 Calculated as: Richness = number of species / sqrt(number of individuals)